shesanth/CladeCanvas/README.md

 | Notebook                                                             | Description                                 |
 | -------------------------------------------------------------------- | ------------------------------------------- |
 | [`enrichment_overview.ipynb`](notebooks/enrichment_overview.ipynb)   | Stats, charts, and displays image previews, descriptions, and links for taxa |

+### 5. Front end visualization

+> Dev server instructions can be found in in [`cladecanvas/cladecanvas-ui/README.md`](cladecanvas/cladecanvas-ui/README.md).
+It queries the API server for data.